-You'll concentrate on the law during your first three semesters, before splitting
+You'll concentrate on law during your first three semesters.
+Then split time between

 At North Dakota's only law school, you'll get personalized attention at a nationally-ranked,

-highly affordable school with opportunities to interact with practicing attorneys
+highly affordable school.
+You'll have opportunities to interact with practicing attorneys

 Coursework for the MBA program focuses on executive management, financial and economic

 The School of Law is accredited by the American Bar Association.
-The Nistler College of Business & Public Administration is accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
+The Nistler College of Business & Public Administration is accredited by AACSB, the Association to Advance Collegiate Schools of Business.
 Accreditation by AACSB

-Double your network when you build connections through the law school and business
+Double your network when you build connections through the law school and Nistler

 MGMT 505.
 Organization Leadership and Ethics.
 2 Credits.